aquilax/dirble-cli/README.md

-   categories, cat      Get list of categories primary-categories, pcat   Get list of primary categories categories-tree, tcat   Get the full category tree countries         Get list of countries country-stations     Get List of stations for country continents        Get list of continents
+   categories, cat      Get list of categories primary-categories, pcat   Get list of primary categories categories-tree, tcat   Get the full category tree categoriy-stations      Get list of stations for category categoriy-childs     Get list of child categories countries         Get list of countries country-stations     Get List of stations for country continents        Get list of continents